Skip to Content

 If you’re signed up as a spouse in the Defense Enrollment Eligibility Reporting System (DEERS), we’ll automatically deduct the FSGLI premium from your service member’s pay.
 If you aren’t signed up in DEERS, your service member will still be responsible for premiums and back payments of unpaid premiums.

-Can my service member make changes to my coverage?
+Can my service member make changes to their FSGLI coverage?

 Yes.
-If you have spousal coverage and you want to reduce, turn down, or cancel it, have your service member submit your changes online through the SGLI Online Enrollment System (SOES).
+The service member can reduce, turn down, or cancel spousal coverage by submitting changes online through the SGLI Online Enrollment System (SOES).

 Your service member can log in with their CAC or DS Logon as soon as they receive notice that they can start using SOES.